 Changes in the workplace take many forms.
 From a corporate merger to a new boss or computer system, transitions have the potential to make a significant impact, tipping the scale in both positive and negative directions.

-When we work with executive consulting clients that are approaching a large-scale change in their organization, we recommend the following strategies:
+When we work with executive coaching clients who are approaching a large-scale change in their organization, we recommend the following strategies:

-4 Executive Consulting Strategies to Successfully Lead a Team Through a Transition
+4 Executive Coaching Strategies to Successfully Lead a Team Through a Transition

 1. Be transparent — When possible, share information about upcoming changes with your team.
 Secrecy breeds insecurity and may lead employees’ minds to wander, as they speculate about what’s going on behind all those closed doors and how it may impact their jobs.
 That type of anxiety fuels the rumor mill and interferes with productivity.